Add custom page headers to a workbook

 User requirements

-• To configure a page header in a saved or custom view, you must be assigned an account type with the Full explore permission.
+• To configure a page header in a saved or custom view, you must be assigned an account type with the Full explore permission, and have Can explore access to the workbook.

-• To configure a page header in the published version of a workbook, you must be assigned an account type with the Create, edit, and publish workbooks permission.
+• To configure a page header in the published version of a workbook, you must be assigned an account type with the Create, edit, and publish workbooks permission, and have Can edit access to the workbook.

 Enable page header